 The International Baccalaureate Middle Years Programme Community Project

 - If you skateboard, what are needs in the skateboaring community?
 What are problems skaters encounter?
-How can you work for a solution?
+What needs to be done to help the community?
+What do skaters need?
+How can you work toward a solution?

-- If you noticed a lot of paper being wasted in classes what could you do about it?
+- If you are interested in saving the earth and you noticed a lot of paper being wasted in classes, what could your team do about it?
 What could be a possible solution?

 - If you are bothered by how much food is wasted at lunch, what can you do about it?
 How can you find a solution to the problem?

-- If you like horses, what is a need in the horse community that you want to address?
+- If you like horses, what is a need in the horse community?
 What can you do for abandoned horses?

 - If you like surfing, can you create a new type of board for someone who doesn't have use of his/her legs?
 How can you keep toxic chemicals from boards out of our landfill?

-- If you like music, how can you use your talents to help or entertain others?
+- If you like music, how can you use your talents to help, educate, or entertain others?

-Take Action Tuesdays - Lunchtime in the upstairs Media Center Library, IB Office
+GET HELP @ Take Action Tuesdays - Lunchtime in the upstairs Media Center Library, Builders Club/IB Office